FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

 ### <u> **Exercise** </u>

 Investigate each of the entries contained in this workflow and provide a description of the corresponding simulation/calculation (for example, which ensemble? what temperature? is the system equilibrated? what phase is the system in?).

+??? tip
-Note: you can navigate to the individual Overview pages by clicking the text label above each workflow task.
+    You can navigate to the individual overview pages by clicking the text label above each workflow task.

+??? success

+    **TODO Add a description of each simulation here!!!**